Micromeda/pygenprop/README.md

 #### Running InterProScan

 InterProScan generates InterProScan annotation TSV files via domain annotation of an organism's proteins.
 Details and install instructions for InterProScan5 can be found [here](https://github.com/ebi-pf-team/interproscan/wiki).
-For connivance, a Docker container for installing and running InterProScan5 can be found [here](https://github.com/Micromeda/InterProScan-Docker).
+For convenience, a Docker container for installing and running InterProScan5 can be found [here](https://github.com/Micromeda/InterProScan-Docker).

 Usage
 -----